-\$ python update\lambda.py after\update.py emmaa-after-update in this directory.

-''' emmaa.aws_lambda_functions.after_update.lambda_handler(event, context) Submit model tests, model and test stats, and query batch jobs. '''
+\$ python update_lambda.py after_update.py emmaa-after-update emmaa.aws_lambda_functions.after_update.lambda_handler(event, context) Submit model tests, model and test stats, and query batch jobs.

 This function is designed to be placed on AWS Lambda, taking the event and context arguments that are passed.
 Note that this function must always have the same parameters, even if any or all of them are unused, because we do not have control over what Lambda sends as parameters.
 Event parameter is used here to pass which model manager was updated.